theory/pg-complex/README.md

 `-devel` package is also installed.
 If necessary tell the build process where to find it:

-    env PG_CONFIG=/path/to/pg_config make && make installcheck && make install
+    env PG_CONFIG=/path/to/pg_config make && make install && make installcheck

-And finally, if all that fails (and if you're on PostgreSQL 8.1 or lower, it likely will), copy the entire distribution directory to the `contrib/` subdirectory of the PostgreSQL source tree and try it there without `pg_config`:
+And finally, if all that fails, copy the entire distribution directory to the `contrib/` subdirectory of the PostgreSQL source tree and try it there without `pg_config`:

-    env NO_PGXS=1 make && make installcheck && make install
+    env NO_PGXS=1 make && make install && make installcheck

 If you encounter an error such as: